WICG/turtledove/FLEDGE.md

 ```

 This will cause the browser to execute the appropriate bidding and auction logic inside a collection of dedicated worklets associated with the buyer and seller domains.
-The `auction_signals`, `seller_signals`, and `per_buyer_signals` values will be passed as arguments to the appropriate functions that run inside those worklets — the `auction_signals` are made available to everyone, while the other signals are given only to one party.
+The `auctionSignals`, `sellerSignals`, and `perBuyerSignals` values will be passed as arguments to the appropriate functions that run inside those worklets — the `auctionSignals` are made available to everyone, while the other signals are given only to one party.

 The returned `auctionResultPromise` object is _opaque_: it is not possible for any code on the publisher page to inspect the winning ad or otherwise learn about its contents, but it can be passed to a Fenced Frame for rendering.
 (The [Fenced Frame Opaque Source explainer](https://github.com/shivanigithub/fenced-frame/blob/master/OpaqueSrc.md) has initial thoughts about how this could be implemented.)
 If the auction produces no winning ad, the return value can also be null, although this non-opaque return value leaks one bit of information to the surrounding page.
 In this case, for example, the seller might choose to render a contextually-targeted ad.

 #### 2.2 Auction Participants

-Each interest group the browser has joined and whose owner is in the list of `interest_group_buyers` will have an opportunity to bid in the auction.
+Each interest group the browser has joined and whose owner is in the list of `interestGroupBuyers` will have an opportunity to bid in the auction.
 See the "Buyers Provide Ads and Bidding Functions" section, below, for how interest groups bid.

-The seller may instead specify `'interest_group_buyers': '*'` to permit all interest groups into the auction, and decide ad admissibility later in the process, based on criteria other than the interest group owner.
+The seller may instead specify `'interestGroupBuyers': '*'` to permit all interest groups into the auction, and decide ad admissibility later in the process, based on criteria other than the interest group owner.
 For example, a seller with an out-of-band creative review process might decide admissibility solely based on the creative, not the buyer.

-The auction configuration's list of `additional_bids` is meant to allow a second way for ads to participate in this on-device auction.
-More design work is needed to figure out how to support buyers' and sellers' needs in the multi-level decision-making use cases like those discussed in Issues [#59](https://github.com/WICG/turtledove/issues/59) or [#73](https://github.com/WICG/turtledove/issues/73) — a simple approach like putting one auction's `auctionResultPromise` into another auction's `additional_bids` is probably not sufficient.
+The auction configuration's list of `additionalBids` is meant to allow a second way for ads to participate in this on-device auction.
+More design work is needed to figure out how to support buyers' and sellers' needs in the multi-level decision-making use cases like those discussed in Issues [#59](https://github.com/WICG/turtledove/issues/59) or [#73](https://github.com/WICG/turtledove/issues/73) — a simple approach like putting one auction's `auctionResultPromise` into another auction's `additionalBids` is probably not sufficient.
 This field may not be usable yet in the First Experiment stage, depending on how much new complexity it adds to the design.

 #### 2.3 Scoring Bids

 Once the bids are known, the seller runs code inside an _auction worklet_.
 Within this worklet, the seller's auction script has an opportunity to consider each individual ad one at a time, with its associated bid and metadata, and then assign a numerical desirability score.
-The seller's JS is loaded from the auction configuration's `decision_logic_url`, which must expose a `score_ad()` function:
+The seller's JS is loaded from the auction configuration's `decisionLogicUrl`, which must expose a `scoreAd()` function:

 ```
-score_ad(ad_metadata, bid, auction_config, trusted_scoring_signals, browser_signals) {
+scoreAd(adMetadata, bid, auctionConfig, trustedScoringSignals, browserSignals) {
   ...
   return desirabilityScoreForThisAd;
 }
 ```

 The function gets called once for each candidate ad in the auction.
-The arguments to `score_ad()` are:
+The arguments to `scoreAd()` are:

-*   ad\_metadata: Arbitrary metadata provided by the buyer
+*   adMetadata: Arbitrary metadata provided by the buyer
 *   bid: A numerical bid value
-*   auction\_config: the auction configuration object passed to navigator.runAdAuction()
+*   auctionConfig: the auction configuration object passed to navigator.runAdAuction()
-*   trusted\_scoring\_signals: A value retrieved from a real-time trusted server chosen by the seller and reflecting the seller's opinion of this particular creative, as further described in [3.1 Fetching Real-Time Data from a Trusted Server](#31-fetching-real-time-data-from-a-trusted-server) below.
+*   trustedScoringSignals: A value retrieved from a real-time trusted server chosen by the seller and reflecting the seller's opinion of this particular creative, as further described in [3.1 Fetching Real-Time Data from a Trusted Server](#31-fetching-real-time-data-from-a-trusted-server) below.
 (In the case of [ads composed of multiple pieces](https://github.com/WICG/turtledove/blob/main/FLEDGE.md#34-ads-composed-of-multiple-pieces) this should instead be some collection of values, structure TBD.)
 *   browser\_signals: an object constructed by the browser, containing information that the browser knows and which the seller's auction script might want to verify:
     ```
-    { 'top_window_hostname': 'www.example-publisher.com',
+    { 'topWindowHostname': 'www.example-publisher.com',
-      'interest_group_owner': 'www.example-dsp.com',
+      'interestGroupOwner': 'www.example-dsp.com',
-      'interest_group_name': 'womens-running-shoes',
+      'interestGroupName': 'womens-running-shoes',
-      'ad_render_fingerprint': 'M0rNy1D5RVowjnpa',
+      'adRenderFingerprint': 'M0rNy1D5RVowjnpa',
-      'bidding_duration_msec': 12
+      'biddingDurationMsec': 12
     }
     ```

-The output of `score_ad()` is a number indicating how desirable this ad is.
+The output of `scoreAd()` is a number indicating how desirable this ad is.
 Any value that is zero or negative indicates that the ad cannot win the auction.
 (This could be used, for example, to eliminate any interest-group-targeted ad that would not beat a contextually-targeted candidate.)
 The winner of the auction is the ad object which was given the highest score.

-The logic in `score_ad()` has access to the full auction configuration object, which means the seller can pass in arbitrary information from the publisher page.
-In particular, the configuration object's `seller_signals` field is exclusively for passing information into `score_ad()`.
+The logic in `scoreAd()` has access to the full auction configuration object, which means the seller can pass in arbitrary information from the publisher page.
+In particular, the configuration object's `sellerSignals` field is exclusively for passing information into `scoreAd()`.
 This can include information based on looking up publisher settings, based on making a contextual ad request, and so on.
 Examples of logic that could live in this function include:

-*   Calculation of a publisher pay-out, based on the ad bid along with arbitrary seller data and arbitrary metadata included in the ad\_object.
+*   Calculation of a publisher pay-out, based on the ad bid along with arbitrary seller data and arbitrary metadata included in the adObject.
 This pay-out could influence both the ad's desirability and the post-auction reporting used for moving money around.
 *   Honoring publisher deals that promote certain ads over others irrespective of a per-page auction price.
 *   Disqualifying some ads, by returning a desirability score of 0 (which means the ad will not win).
-This could, for example, be based on comparing ad metadata (e.g. advertiser or topic) to publisher site's rules for what ads are allowed to appear on the page, or based on the bidder being slow (as revealed by `bidding_duration_msec`).
+This could, for example, be based on comparing ad metadata (e.g. advertiser or topic) to publisher site's rules for what ads are allowed to appear on the page, or based on the bidder being slow (as revealed by `biddingDurationMsec`).
 *   Checking whether the creative contents have been pre-approved by the seller.
 This could be implemented by an out-of-band creative review process leading to the seller handing the buyer a cryptographically-signed token, which the buyer then includes in the ad's metadata.
 See [TERN's Section 0](https://github.com/WICG/turtledove/blob/master/TERN.md#0-before-advertising-begins) for more discussion of this possibility.
-The browser signals include an ad\_render\_fingerprint value, which can be checked against a pre-approved fingerprint here as well.
+The browser signals include an adRenderFingerprint value, which can be checked against a pre-approved fingerprint here as well.
 (Eventually this fingerprint can be a hash of the ad web bundle, but while rendering still uses the network, it should just be a hash of the rendering URL.)

-Note that `score_ad()` does not have any way to _store_ information for use later on a different page.
+Note that `scoreAd()` does not have any way to _store_ information for use later on a different page.
 In particular, if the ad scoring logic on day 1 observes a bid from a particular interest group, and then on day 2 the browser interest group membership expires, there is no way for the ad scoring logic on day 3 to "remember" the pre-expiration membership information.

 ### 3. Buyers Provide Ads and Bidding Functions (BYOS for now)